OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:33

-But a Samaritan, as he traveled, came where the man was; and when he saw him, he felt compassion for him.
+But a Samaritan, as he travelled, came where the man was; and when he saw him, he felt compassion for him.

 ## Luke 10:34